 Grant proposals are invited for either captive or wild primate-oriented research projects.
 Preference is given to research projects with clear testable hypotheses that will add to the general knowledge in primatology not related to conservation or conservation education (see Conservation Awards and Grants).
 Applications for start-up funds, supplementary funding for students, and innovations in animal care and research technology are welcome.
 Award amounts range from $500 to $1500, and are funded out of ASP’s general fund as an ongoing commitment to research and developing young investigators.
-The deadline for application is June 17, 2022
+The deadline for applications in 2023 is TBD.

 Funded from the ASP Conservation Fund, these are a mechanism to recognize deserving colleagues and students, especially those from primate habitat countries – countries with native primate fauna – for whom the prestige of an ASP award or grant can be a valuable aid to the recipient’s conservation efforts.